elisamerino/elisavazz.github.io/README.md

 > Und: Sie sind doch noch jung.

 vazquez is an Italian illustrator and designer living in ~~Leipzig~~ Berlin.
-She's moving her first baby steps in coding.
+Here you can keep up with her first adventures in coding.

-follow her art on [her website](http://elisavazz.wordpress.com)
+to follow her art, go on [her website](http://elisavazz.wordpress.com)

 :rooster: